Banogrono/Java_exercises_1/README.md

-# Java_exercises_1
+# Java exercises 1

-simple and short pieces of code
+I'll drop here some simple and short pieces of code, writen in Java, with equaly short explenation.